SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Design

-Combining the aforementioned ideas, we formulate a list of requirements that guided us in the design of a blind-spot transformer.
+Combining the ideas above, we formulate a list of requirements to design a blind-spot transformer.

+\textbf{Pixel level}.
+The network should process images at single-pixel level.
+The absence of pixel processing would impede the understanding of random pixel-level noise and the reconstruction of high-frequency details.

 \textbf{Self-unawareness}.
-At any stage of the network, individual pixels should not have access to their own state on the previous levels.
-This is a primary feature of a blind-spot architecture that will prevent it from learning an identity function through minimizing MSE loss.
+At any stage of the blind-spot network, individual pixels should not have access to their own state on the previous levels.
+This will prevent it from learning an identity function by minimizing MSE loss.

-\textbf{Continuous field of view}.
-Window transformers are widely used in image recognition tasks.
-However, they are usually rigid and therefore sometimes do not connect neighboring pixels.
-The usual diagonal window shift of Swin Transformer leads to some pixels never seeing their closest neighbors (Figure~\ref{fig:shifts}), and thus denoising artifacts.
-We need to design a solution where each pixel has a symmetrical and continuous receptive field.
+\textbf{Unblinding}.
+Blind-spot training inevitably leads to information loss from the most significant source~--- the actual value of the pixel.
+Therefore, it is important to unhide these values during inference without disturbing the learned modality of the model.

 \textbf{Long-range interactions}.
-Pooling layers downsample features and extract high-level information in the subsequent layers.
-However, in our setting, they disrupt input isolation by mixing together feature vectors of individual pixels.
+In our setting, downsampling pooling operations in the encoder would disrupt input isolation by mixing together feature vectors of individual pixels.
 Therefore, we need a downsampling operation that enables attention between groups of pixels and at the same time, maintains the independence of each pixel.

-\textbf{U-shaped architecture}.
-U-Net is arguably the most common blueprint for denoising networks.
-It operates in multiple scales and can pass information from encoder to decoder through skip connections.
-We need to design an architecture with similar properties holding to the assumptions listed above.